 - Create a class

 You have two options in Ziplet.
-Classic classes let you message and reply to students.
-GO!
-Classes your students don't need an account to respond.
+Connect classes let you react and reply to students.
+With GO classes your students don't need an account to respond.
 Both are quick and easy to set up.

 - Create a question ready for your students

 Making sure you have a question ready for your students when they first log in will help them understand what Ziplet is all about.
 Write your own questions or copy from the library.
 You can ask now or schedule for later.